AndyWalker81/pands-project2021/README.md

 ### Use of Markdown

-The Project allowed development of skills using Markdown, which had never been used before prior to this project starting.
+The Project allowed development of skills using Markdown (to format this readme file), which had never been used before prior to this project starting.

 ### Machine Learning